dropbox/dropbox-sdk-rust/README.md

 * The SDK is usable!
 * We are happy to get feedback and/or pull requests from the community!

+## A Note on Semver

+This SDK is kept in sync with the current official API spec.
+While this spec is generally changed in a backwards-compatible way, sometimes significant feature additions are made, and sometimes backwards-incompatible changes may be introduced.
+This crate will have its minor version bumped each time the spec is updated.
+Users are encouraged to inspect the changes before updating the crate version targeted, which is most easily done by looking at what revision the `dropbox-api-spec` submodule is pinned to.

 ## HTTP Client

 To actually use the API calls, you need a HTTP client -- all functions take a